hhuseyincosgun/hhuseyincosgun/README.md

 I am a data analyst enthusiast with a background in robotic and automation applications.
 I like to travel to the inner world of data with data analysis and visualization tools.
 I aim to increase my experience by working actively in the business world and pre-marketing research processes and by making projects.

 🔭 I am developing projects by using data analyst skills.
-- Data Visualization, Data Cleaning, Python, SQL and NoSQL, Creating Dashboards and Reports
+- Data Visualization, Data Cleaning, Python, SQL
 - 🌱 I’m currently learning data engineering tools( Data Pipelines, Spark, Kafka, SQL, Snowflake).